7 Funny Business Facts About Traveling Full-Time

 5. Internet Will Suck Sometimes

-When you’re building a business online, internet is a non-negotiable.
+When you’re building a business online, the internet is non-negotiable.
 We took for granted the internet speeds we get in Toronto and Austin – Smoking fast!

 As we were traveling through Mexico & Central America, internet speeds were pretty crappy most of the time.